aaronhuan/Resume/README.md

 PROJECTS
 Escape Room Game | Python Academic Project
-● Co-developed and collaborated with a team member to create a suspenseful and challenging gaming experience using dictionary and time module.
+● Co-developed and collaborated with a team member to create a suspenseful and challenging gaming experience using a dictionary and time module.
 ● Implemented room layouts, user input validation, and game logic in Python programming, data structures, and problem-solving.
 World Death Data | Python Academic Project
-● Manipulated World Death Causes dataset from Kaggle, converting it into a CSV and grouping specific data for ease in usage.
+● Manipulated the World Death Causes dataset from Kaggle, converting it into a CSV and grouping specific data for ease in usage.
-● Created visualizations using NumPy and Matplotlib libraries to analyze the relationship between various factors such as death from Alzhiemers and Parkinsons in 2019.
+● Created visualizations using NumPy and Matplotlib libraries to analyze the relationship between various factors such as death from Alzheimers and Parkinsons in 2019.
 AWARDS
 Albert Shanker College Scholarship, Second Place Proposal Project (Scientific Proposal Project for BIOL 113)